oven-sh/bun/docs/bundler/migration.md

 ---

 - `--legal-comments`
+- n/a
-- `--legal-comments`
+- Not supported

 ---

 - `--log-level`
 - n/a
 - Not supported.
-This can be set in `bunfig.toml`.
+This can be set in `bunfig.toml` as `logLevel`.

 ---